quetzal-deploy/quetzal/README.md

     Execute arbitrary commands on machines
 ```

-Notably, `morph deploy` requires a `<switch-action>`.
+Notably, `quetzal deploy` requires a `<switch-action>`.
 The switch-action must be one of `dry-activate`, `test`, `switch` or `boot` corresponding to `nixos-rebuild` arguments of the same name.
 Refer to the [NixOS manual](https://nixos.org/nixos/manual/index.html#sec-changing-config) for a detailed description of switch-actions.

-For help on this and other commands, run `morph <cmd> --help`.
+For help on this and other commands, run `quetzal <cmd> --help`.

 Example deployments can be found in the `examples` directory, and built as follows:
 ```
-$ morph build examples/simple.nix
+$ quetzal build examples/simple.nix
 Selected 2/2 hosts (name filter:-0, limits:-0):
 	  0: db01 (secrets: 0, health checks: 0)
 	  1: web01 (secrets: 0, health checks: 0)

 <probably lots of nix-build output>

-/nix/store/grvny5ga2i6jdxjjbh2ipdz7h50swi1n-morph
+/nix/store/grvny5ga2i6jdxjjbh2ipdz7h50swi1n-quetzal
 nix result path:
-/nix/store/grvny5ga2i6jdxjjbh2ipdz7h50swi1n-morph
+/nix/store/grvny5ga2i6jdxjjbh2ipdz7h50swi1n-quetzal
 ```

 The result path is written twice, which is a bit silly, but the reason is that only the result path is written to stdout, and everything else (including `nix-build` output) is redirected to stderr.
-This makes it easy to use morph for scripting, e.g. if one want to build using morph and then `nix copy` the result path somewhere else.
+This makes it easy to use Quetzal for scripting, e.g. if one want to build using Quetzal and then `nix copy` the result path somewhere else.

 Note that `examples/simple.nix` contain two different hosts definitions, and a lot of copy paste.
 All the usual nix tricks can of course be used to avoid duplication.

 Hosts can be deployed with the `deploy` command as follows:
-`morph deploy examples/simple.nix` (this will fail without modifying `examples/simple.nix`).
+`quetzal deploy examples/simple.nix` (this will fail without modifying `examples/simple.nix`).

 ### Selecting/filtering hosts to build and deploy

-All hosts defined in a deployment file is returned to morph as a list of hosts, which can be manipulated with the following flags:
+All hosts defined in a deployment file is returned to Quetzal as a list of hosts, which can be manipulated with the following flags:

 - `--on glob` can be used to select hosts by name, with support for glob patterns
 - `--limit n` puts an upper limit on the number of hosts